ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 If you want to use your local plugin only in a single role:

 * store it in a sub-directory for the correct ``plugin_type`` (for example, ``cache_plugins`` or ``strategy_plugins``) within that role

+When shipped as part of a role, the plugin will be available as soon as the role is called in the play.

 If you haven't written your local module or plugin yet, start with the pages on :ref:`developing_modules` and :ref:`developing_plugins`.